oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update1.md

    ```
      $ ./wl-pod-wait.sh -?

      Usage:

        wl-pod-wait.sh [-n mynamespace] [-d mydomainuid] \
           [-p expected_pod_count] \
           [-t timeout_secs] \
           [-q]

        Exits non-zero if 'timeout_secs' is reached before 'pod_count' is reached.

      Parameters:

        -d <domain_uid> : Defaults to 'sample-domain1'.

        -n <namespace>  : Defaults to 'sample-domain1-ns'.

-         pod_count > 0   : Wait until exactly 'pod_count' WebLogic Server pods for
-                           a domain all (a) are ready, (b) have the same
-                           'domainRestartVersion' label value as the
-                           current Domain's 'spec.restartVersion, and
-                           (c) have the same image as the current Domain's
-                           image.

-         pod_count = 0   : Wait until there are no running WebLogic Server pods
+       -p 0            : Wait until there are no running WebLogic Server pods
                          for a domain.
 The default.

+       -p <pod_count>  : Wait until all of the following are true
+                         for exactly 'pod_count' WebLogic Server pods
+                         in the domain:
+                         - ready
+                         - same 'weblogic.domainRestartVersion' label value as
+                           the domain resource's 'spec.restartVersion'
+                         - same 'weblogic.introspectVersion' label value as
+                           the domain resource's 'spec.introspectVersion'
+                         - same image as the the domain resource's image

        -t <timeout>    : Timeout in seconds.
 Defaults to '1000'.

        -q              : Quiet mode.
 Show only a count of wl pods that
                          have reached the desired criteria.

        -?              : This help.

    ```
      {{% /expand %}}